accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 <details>

-_Instructions_

-- Code walkthrough
+- Step through code
   - Mention that `ptr_to_option` function is our own version of the [`as_mut` method][ptr-as_mut] on pointers that we used in the previous slide.
 - Ask for a quick review of the code
   - If someone mentions the lack of the `unsafe` keyword, request that they explain why unsafe is necessary
 - Compile the code
 - Click through to the [documentation original method][ptr-as_mut]
   - Note that safety rules relating to pointer semantics are subtle